The Bridge

 Trust also extends inward.
 Learning to believe your own perceptions again, to trust your instincts, to stop second-guessing what you know to be true, that is some of the most important work you will do here.
 We create the conditions for it to grow, without pressure, without judgment, and without a deadline on your progress.

-Resilience is not a destination.
+Resiliency is not a destination.
 It is the accumulation of every small choice to try again.
 To reach out instead of isolating.
 To name what you feel instead of burying it.
 To take one more step when the road looks long.
 We build it together, and no one builds it alone.

 UNDERSTANDING